uabluerail/indexer/consistency_model.md

 ### Indexing a repo

+* Resolve the current PDS hosting the repo and store its `FirstCursorSinceReset` in a variable
+  * If the PDS is different from the one we have on record (i.e., the repo migrated) - update accordingly
 * Fetch the repo
 * Upsert all fetched records
 * Set `LastIndexedRev` to `rev` of the fetched repo
+* In a transaction check if `Repo`.`FirstCursorSinceReset` >= the value stored in the first step, and set it to that value if it isn't.
+  * Assumption here is that a PDS returns strongly consistent responses for a single repo, and fetching the repo will include all records corresponding to a cursor value generated before that.

 ### Connecting to firehose